mcmartins/broccoli/README.md

 # README

 This tool handles Jobs.
 A Job is constituted by a set of Tasks.
-Each Task can have Guidance Tasks (Sub Tasks) and so on, forming a kind of Tree.
+Each Task can have Children Tasks and so on, forming a kind of Tree.
-Top Level Tasks will run in parallel and Guidance Tasks will follow as soon parent Tasks finishes.
+Top Level Tasks will run in parallel and Children Tasks will follow as soon parent Tasks finishes.
-The processing finishes when one top level Task finishes executing (including, if any, all its Guidance Tasks).
+The processing finishes when one top level Task finishes executing (including, if any, all its Children Tasks).
-Tasks can be Strict Tasks or Polymorphic Tasks.
-Strict Tasks will run exactly as they are defined, one process per Task.
-Polymorphic Tasks are special as they will generate new Tasks depending on the output of Parent Tasks.
+Each Task might need preparation, so Tasks are resolved into Sub Tasks before execution.

 # API